Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - GAViewer and Gaigen2
 - there is a Matlab plugin called Clifford Multivector Toolbox
 - Clical
-- CLUCal seems to be dead
+- CLUCal seems to be inactive

 Galoop offers good switch between dimension systems, GAViewer is visually nice.
 Both support CGA.